digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 <!--presenter notes

 Offline: Offline storage architecture refers to non-networked storage.
 Depending on your offline storage solution, as well as the size of file you are trying to access, delivering the file to you could take several hours.
 However, the purpose of offline storage is never for quick access and so is sometimes referred to as “cold storage”.

-Hybrid: These days, you will likely see institutions establishing so-called “hybrid” storage systems that are a combination 2 or all of these storage architecture types.

 The type of storage architecture established should take into consideration the types of data being stored, the expected growth of the data over time, the access patterns to the data, and the requirements for data protection and data availability.
 Each type of storage architecture has advantages and disadvantages which we will discuss later on in the lecture.